PopMart Tour: Promotion

-Going along with the tour's satirical theme of consumerism, U2 announced their tour on 12 February 1997 by holding a news conference at a Kmart discount store in New York City.
+Going along with the tour's satirical theme of consumerism, U2 announced their tour on 12 February 1997 by holding a news conference at a Kmart discount store at Astor Place, Manhattan, New York City.
 Hundreds of reporters from record companies, radio stations, television networks, newspapers, and magazines were in attendance at the conference, whose location was not revealed until the night before.
-Upon their arrival at the store, U2 got up on the stage assembled in the store's lingerie department, and performed "Holy Joe", a B-side from the "Discothèque" single, which had been released nine days prior.
+Upon their arrival at the store, U2 got up on the stage assembled in the store's lingerie department and performed "Holy Joe," a B-side from the "Discothèque" single, which had been released nine days prior.
 The entire event was broadcast live through various sources on television, radio, and the Internet.
 Following the performance, the band answered questions for a half-hour.
 On why retail was the primary theme of the tour, Bono said, "I can’t quite recall how it got to the idea of taking a supermarket on the road...I remember it making a lot of sense at the time.
 As I’m sitting here, I’m trying to think what that [reason] is."
 It was announced that the beginning of the PopMart Tour was to feature stadium shows in 66 cities throughout North America and Europe, beginning in Whitney, Nevada, on 25 April, and ending in Seattle, Washington, on 12 December.
 They would tour an additional 12 cities in 1998 throughout Africa, Asia, Australia, and South America.
 Tickets went on sale for the announced dates several days after the tour's announcement, and were priced at an average of $50 worldwide.
 Due to the lack of sponsors for the tour, ticket prices were almost 50% higher for this tour than Zoo TV.
 In markets where the average income was low, tickets were sold for a lower price, which was enough for the band to break even and not lose any money in the process.

 Before the tour, various markets distributed singles to promote ticket sales.
 A double 12-inch single of U2 remixes was distributed in Canada, and a CD single of various songs taken from U2's studio albums was released by a radio station in Mexico.
 In Europe, U2's remix of "Pop Muzik" used to open the PopMart shows, was released as a single on both 12-inch and CD formats.
 While the first single from Pop, "Discothèque", was released in January 1997, "Staring at the Sun" became the second single from the album, and was released in April 1997 to coincide with the beginning of the tour.